Are You Unable to Work Due to Heart Failure or Congestive Heart Failure?

 Patients with congestive heart failure may be unable to work because of their disease and its related complications.
 Patients who find themselves unable to work because of their congestive heart failure may qualify for long term disability (LTD) benefits.
 The insurance company will review their claim to see if they qualify under the conditions of that plan.
+Our long-term disability and Social Security disability attorneys can help you evaluate your case and access any benefits you may be entitled to.

 What is Congestive Heart Failure?

 If the left chambers of the heart fail, blood backs up into the lungs, which causes lung congestion.
 If the right chambers of the heart fail, blood backs up into the legs and the liver, which causes congestion and swelling.
 This type of swelling is called edema.
+Heart failure, which is typically a chronic illness that is expected to worsen over time.
+It can affect one or both sides of the heart, and a person can have both diastolic heart failure and systolic heart failure at the same time.

 Symptoms and Treatment of Congestive Heart Failure